GraceBeyoko/Hwk_5/README.md

 ### Smart Contracts

-1. **GovernanceToken**: An ERC20 token contract allowing delegation, voting, and rage quitting.
+1. **ArtGalleryToken**: An ERC20 token contract allowing delegation, voting, and rage quitting.
 Users can delegate their voting power, vote on proposals, and rage quit to burn their tokens and reset their status.

-2. **Governance Contract**: Manages the creation of proposals and voting logic.
+2. **Gallery**: Manages the creation of proposals and voting logic.
 Tracks proposals and their execution status based on community votes.

 ## Requirements to Run Locally (NOT SURE ABOUT THIS PART YET)